microsoft/CoreTemplateStudio/README.md

 ## Limitations

-- Currently does not support Package download and verification from the CDN.
+- Currently .NET Standard does not support Package verification using PackageDigitalSignatureManager.
+This functionality was moved to the Utilities project (.NET framework) to be consumed from Windows Template Studio.
+The CLI (.NET Core 3.1) does not allow to download template packages from the CDN due to this limitation.
+Tracking issue is #131.

 ## Feedback, Requests and Roadmap